Forte-Web-Designs/NewWebsite/GOOGLE_MY_BUSINESS_OPTIMIZATION_GUIDE.md

 - E-commerce Service

 **Business Description (750 character limit):**
-"Custom web design and development for Texas businesses.
+"Custom web design and development for businesses.
 We build high-performance, custom-coded websites that dominate local search results.
 Specializing in Dallas, Fort Worth, and DFW metro markets.
 No WordPress templates - just pure performance that helps your business compete and win.
 Local expertise that understands your market challenges."

 **Services List:**
 - Web Design